 I attended George Washington University (GW) in Washington DC for three years (2011-2014).
 I was drawn to the rigid structure, rationality, and simplification of human nature that economics provided, and I was intrigued by its obscurity and apparent importance in the construction of society, so I majored in it figuring that it would also provide me with a satisfying career.

-At the end of the summer I did not want to continue going to GW or have a career working in an office, but I did not know how to quit.
-Right from the start of the semester I started losing my mind being in a place I did not want to be in, with people I did not like, and these things combined with my intense search for absolute Truth manifested into an existential breakdown, where I experienced some acute mental suffering and depression, and even started to lose control over my mind and my grasp on how to act.
+At the end of the summer, I did not want to continue going to GW or have a career working in an office, but I did not know how to quit.
+Right from the start of the semester I started losing my mind being in a place I did not want to be in, with people I did not like, and these things combined with my intense search for absolute Truth manifested into a mental and existential breakdown, where I experienced some acute mental suffering and depression.
 I left GW half-way through the semester broken and confused.
 The winter quieted my surroundings back home, and it quieted my mind, yet my depression lingered on.
-I worked the night shift at a plastics manufacturer for a month, and didn’t do much else.
+I worked the night shift at a plastics manufacturer for a month and didn’t do much else.
 I applied for a farming apprenticeship at farms in Vermont and Maine for the spring and was glad to be chosen by a farm in Maine that I was interested in.

 On an isolated small family farm midway up the coast of Maine, I found the power of getting in touch with nature and the natural order of things, and felt a strong inspiring wonder looking at the cosmos above my head at night outside of my small one room cabin at the edge of the woods.
 I felt my previous depression and nihilism dissipate and felt a strong love for life, and I began developing a personal philosophy based around this love for being alive and the hatred of destructiveness towards life.
 The philosophy was based around overcoming nihilism through developing a deep wonder and connection with the universe, recognizing certain subjective understandings of what brings true happiness, and the importance of tying in self-actualization with work.
 These were ideas I had been developing for years, but finally got to experience first hand and fully understand on the farm.

-I left Maine in July, worked on another farm in Western Mass through September, and after being presented with an opportunity to live cheaply in Brooklyn NY, I moved there on October 1st 2015 to focus directly on organizing and writing down my thoughts.
-That month I experienced a breakthrough when I discovered/created the concept of the duality of human nature and I knew right away that it had the potential to be something very important with far-reaching applications.
-One year later, after much suffering and hopelessness due to my growing understanding of all the destructiveness in the world, my all-pervasive disgust for modern society, and my difficulty in getting my thoughts organized onto paper, I managed to complete the book.
+I left Maine later that year and that experience sparked me to work on other farms and start my own garden.
+Afterwards I also began organizing and writing down my thoughts.
+Some time in the fall of 2015 I experienced a breakthrough when I discovered/created the concept of the duality of human nature and I knew right away that it had the potential to be something very important with far-reaching applications.
+After much suffering and hopelessness due to my growing understanding of all the destructiveness in the world, my all-pervasive disgust for modern society, and my difficulty in getting my thoughts organized onto paper, I managed to complete the first draft of the book in November 2016.
 From the initial idea of the duality of human nature, I delved into many unforeseen aspects of human nature and the construction of society, and I believe I have created a piece of work with a variety of revolutionary and important concepts.
+I have made countless edits to the book over the years in order to perfect my message and continue to edit it to this day (2022).

-Since leaving Brooklyn in February 2016 I have worked on a few more farms in Western Mass and I have done a variety of other work.
-For three months at the beginning of 2018 I toured the eastern half of the United States in order to spread my book and to learn more about the country and its agriculture by working and staying on a different farm each week.
-I observed just how shitty this country is, although I met some very nice people.
+Since leaving Maine I have worked on a few more farms in Western Mass and I have done a variety of other types of work.
+For three months at the beginning of 2018 I toured the eastern half of the United States (Mass to Florida to West Texas to Chicago to Lexington, Kentucky and back, and every state in between) by myself in my car in order to spread my book and to learn more about the country and its agriculture by working and staying on a different farm each week through a program called Worldwide Opportunities on Organic Farms.
+I visited and drove through countless cities and towns along the way.
+I observed how this country has been ruined by industrialization and suburbanization, with poor city design structured around the automobile, despite the natural beauty of the landscape fighting through in many places, and I met some very kind people in all parts of the country.
 In 2019 I ran for a city council-at-large political position in my hometown and lost.
-I plan on continuing to spread my ideas to the world.
+In 2021 I ran for the position again and lost but did better.
+In 2022 I ran for state rep in my district and lost, but I plan to continue to try to make a difference, and to continue to spread my ideas to the world.

 Some authors/books that have influenced me:

-John Taylor Gatto- The Underground History of American Education, Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling
+John Taylor Gatto- The Underground History of American Education, Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling, Weapons of Mass Instruction

 Wendell Berry- The Unsettling of America, The Art of the Commonplace